aspnetzero/documents/docs/en/Developing-Step-By-Step-Core-Using-GetPeople-Method-From-MVC-Controller.md

 ```

-Here, we're extending the output of the PersonAppService.GetPeople method.
+Here, we're extending the output of the PersonAppService.**GetPeople** method.
 We get the output from the constructor and map it to this object.

 ## Application Services and ViewModels